lbertas1/Super-Cinema/SuperCinema/README.md

-Before you start using the application, for it to work properly you should put the file: "email.txt" in the project directory with your email address in the first line and your email password in the second.
-Mail should allow the use of less secure applications.
-This is needed to send an email with an attachment.

 Of course, to run the application you need to set the system variable JAVA_HOME to java 15, and also the PATH variable has a bin folder.

 To start the application, use the following command: sudo docker-compose up -d --build.